pragyan7/Tkinter-projects/Password Manager GUI App/README.md

-#Tkinter Password Generator
-Welcome to the Tkinter Password Generator!
-This is a simple application built using Python's Tkinter library to generate secure, random passwords.
+**Tkinter Password Generator** is a simple application built using Python's Tkinter library to generate secure, random passwords.
 The application provides options to customize the length and complexity of the passwords.

-##Features
+**Features**
 * Generate passwords of custom length
 * Include or exclude uppercase letters, lowercase letters, numbers, and special characters
 * Copy the generated password to the clipboard automatically